Glenshire Devonshire

 The program has annual renewal requirements – in order to remain a Firewise® USA site, a neighborhood must complete a certain number of hours and meet criteria to be recertified.

-Why should I participate?
+Why Should I Participate?

 Scientific research has proven that when adequately prepared, a home can withstand a wildland fire without the intervention of fire suppression services.
-And when firefights do become involved in saving a home, Firewise® Communities provider a safer working environment to help make a dangerous job safer.
+And when firefights do become involved in saving a home, Firewise® Communities provide a safer working environment to help make a dangerous job safer.
 When an entire community gathers together to make the neighborhood a better place, everyone benefits.
 The new normal is a year-round fire season, and our community must respond.

 LOG YOUR TIME